Compliment ~ Complement

 “I gave him a compliment.”

-“His skills complement my skills because we have different skills each needs.”
+“His skills complement my skills because we each have different skills the other needs.”

 “She is always fishing for compliments.”